chessgames.com

 [what is this?]

 Jeremy D Silman was born in Del Rio, Texas, USA and became an International Master in 1988.
-He has authored over 35 chess books, including How to Reassess Your Chess and The Amateur Mind.
-In 1981, he won the US Open.
+He wrote over 35 chess books, including How to Reassess Your Chess and The Amateur Mind.
+In 1981, he won the U.S. Open.
 He was a former editor of the Players Chess News and a frequent contributor to Chess Life.
-He has also coached the US junior national chess team.
+He also coached the US junior national chess team.
 In 1985 he was joint Washington State champion.

 In 2001, he was the chess consultant for Harry Potter and the Sorcerer's Stone, and created the moves for the chess battle in that movie.*